Everything PR News

 The crisis was managed for media.
 It was not managed for memory.

 The old playbook bought silence and softening.
-The new one has to buy retrieval.
+The new one has to buy the durable record.
 They are different products.
 Most universities — and most clients — are still buying the first one.
-They are spending eight-figure budgets on artifacts the answer engines have already indexed and weighted against them.
+They are spending eight-figure budgets on artifacts the searchable web has already indexed and weighted against them.

 The Counter-Position

-The comforting argument is the obvious one: surely the largest firms can still shape what the models see.
-Edelman is the world’s largest.
+The comforting argument is the obvious one: surely the largest firms can still shape what the dominant write-up of the case looks like.
+Edelman is the world's largest.
 Ketchum, FleishmanHillard, Weber Shandwick — all have global crisis communications practices.
 They know reporters.
 They place op-eds.
 They draft statements.
 They negotiate with documentary producers.
 They do, in fact, do everything a crisis firm did in 2014.

-What they do not do — for most clients, at most price points, on most accounts — is engineer the structured data that AI engines actually retrieve when someone asks the question.
+What most do not do — for most clients, at most price points, on most accounts — is engineer the structured public record that determines what the dominant summary actually says when someone researches the question.
 The Wikipedia revision history.
-The schema markup on the institution’s own pages.
+The schema markup on the institution's own pages.
 The crawled court filings.
 The Reddit threads.
 The AP archive.
 The DOJ press releases.
-The Internet Archive snapshots that don’t go away.
+The Internet Archive snapshots that don't go away.

 Two Playbooks, One Crisis